 It's Okay Not To Be Okay

-Children are less likely to be severely sickened by COVID-19, but they're being hit hard by the uncertainty, isolation and loss surrounding the pandemic.
+Children are being hit hard by the uncertainty, isolation and loss surrounding the COVID-19 pandemic.

-Economic pressure and lockdowns have amped up family tensions; school closures have left students pining for social interaction.
+Economic pressure and lockdowns have amped up family tensions; extended school closures have left many students pining for social interaction and anxious about returning to in-person school.
 These stressors have contributed to a worrying increase in anxiety, depression and other mental health disorders among those under the age of 18.

 The pandemic, says UNICEF Executive Director Henrietta Fore, "has highlighted just how vulnerable children and young people are."
 To ensure that they get the mental health and psychosocial support they need, UNICEF and partners are providing an array of programs that are tailored to specific needs and that include helping kids develop healthy strategies for coping with toxic stress.

-The first step is often to overcome the stigma and discrimination associated with mental health issues, reminding young people that they are not alone — that it's okay not to be okay.
+The first step is to overcome the stigma and stereotypes often associated with mental health issues, reminding young people that they are not alone — that it's okay not to be okay.